Before You Begin:

 Click Done, and the Spam Score column will now be visible.
 If an email has a spam score, it will be displayed in the column (outgoing/automated emails will not have a spam score).

-- All emails are still recorded in the communication history regardless of the threshold.
+- Assuming blocked emails are gone: All emails are still recorded in the communication history regardless of the threshold.
+Nothing is deleted.

-- Emails that exceed the threshold will not appear when you filter your communication and select "Hide Junk Mail".
+- Forgetting the Hide Junk Mail filter: Emails that exceed the threshold will not appear when you filter your communication and select “Hide Junk Mail” — so they may look missing even though they are still recorded.